charcolle/UnityEditorMemo/Assets/Plugins/UnityEditorMemo/Readme.txt

 	2.0 : CHANGE - save data system.
 So this version is NOT compatible with previous version.
 		: CHANGE - Remove remove button from memo menu.
 You can delete memo from right click menu instead.
 		: CHANGE - Add label type.
 Also, you can custom your own label.
+		: UPDATE - You can change the name of category.
 		: UPDATE - UnityEditorMemo's EditorPreference.
 		: UPDATE - You can add a Object in project to your memo.
-Also, you can add a Object, which has UnitySceneMemo, to your memo.
+Also, you can add a Object in the scene, which has UnitySceneMemo, to your memo.
 		: UPDATE - You can add memo to gameObjects from hierarchy.

 Åú Future
 	2.1 : This asset is not for team development.
 		  I have a plan to make this asset suitable for team:)
 	2.1 : Memo backup.
-	2.1 : BUGFIX
+	2.1 : Customize label color.